yastar123/1122/replit.md

 ## Recent Changes (August 13, 2025)

-✓ Successfully migrated from Replit Agent to Replit environment ✓ Implemented new homepage layout with logo, banner, and simplified form inputs ✓ Added placeholder text management system in admin dashboard
+✓ Successfully migrated from Replit Agent to Replit environment ✓ Installed all required Node.js packages using packager tool
+✓ Fixed tsx dependency issue that was preventing server startup ✓ Configured server to run properly on port 5000 with database seeding ✓ Added WhatsApp admin contact button to homepage after "Cara Klaim Hadiah" section ✓ WhatsApp button uses proper WhatsApp icon and integrates with admin settings from profile ✓ Implemented new homepage layout with logo, banner, and simplified form inputs ✓ Added placeholder text management system in admin dashboard
 ✓ Created submission history tracking for all coupon checks